DataDog/hiring-engineers/answers.md

 ### Bonus Question 4
 Based on my reading of the docs [here](https://docs.datadoghq.com/tracing/visualization/), a service is a collection of resources.
 So the service would something like the database, while the queries and stored procedures would be resources.
 Or a webapp would be a service, and specific URL's and functions would be the resources.

-Or....this Millenium falcon would be the service and each lego would be the resources.
+Or....this Millenium falcon would be the service and each lego would be a resource.

 ![alt text](https://github.com/pabel330/hiring-engineers/blob/solutions-engineer/falcon.jpg)